MNDL-27/docker-dashboard/README.md

 ## 📄 License

-This project is licensed under the AGPL-3.0 License.
-See [LICENSE](LICENSE) for details.
+This project is licensed under the **Apache 2.0 License with Commons Clause**.

+- ✅ **Free to use** for personal and educational purposes
+- ✅ **Open source** - view, modify, and contribute to the code
+- ✅ **Share and redistribute** with proper attribution
+- ❌ **Cannot be sold** or offered as a commercial service

+**What is Commons Clause?**
+Commons Clause prevents companies from selling this software as a product or service without contributing back.
+You can use it freely, but you cannot monetize it commercially.

+See [LICENSE](LICENSE) for full details.

 ---